 Archaeology may reveal a glimpse into the lives of Andrew Jackson’s slaves, but it fails to evoke the emotion and personal connection that can be found in a story recounted in writing.
 Letters, diaries and newspapers seldom existed for the millions of African Americans enslaved in the United States.

 Andrew Jackson encouraged the slaves at The Hermitage to form family units, which was common for slave owners to do.
 Although the enslaved could not be legally married, the coupling of African American men and women in plantation “marriages” allowed for the creation of enslaved families.
-This was thought to discourage slaves from attempting escape as it would be much more difficult for an entire family to safely flee to captivity.
+This was thought to discourage slaves from attempting escape, as it would be much more difficult for an entire family to safely flee from captivity.

 For almost 30 years, The Hermitage has attempted to recover rare personal biographies of the African American men, women and children who also called this place home.
 Unfortunately, only a few of their stories are known.

 Hannah and Aaron Jackson

 Aaron was only six years old when Andrew Jackson purchased him in 1791.
 Hannah was younger than 12 when she was acquired by Jackson.
 As was common practice, Aaron and Hannah were most likely named by their original owner and not provided with surnames.
 They took the surname “Jackson” following emancipation.

 Hannah initially served as Rachel Jackson’s “personal companion;” later, she became head of the “house servants.”
 Aaron trained as a blacksmith, which was an important position on the plantation.
 The two married around 1820 and raised 10 children, all of whom lived to adulthood.
 Their names were Byron, Rachel, Charlotte, Moses, Mary, Martha, Abraham, Ned, Margaret Ellen and George Washington.

 Hannah was present at the death of both Rachel and Andrew Jackson.
 When Andrew Jackson Jr. and his wife Sarah briefly moved to Mississippi in between 1858 and 1860, they entrusted care of The Hermitage to Hannah and Aaron.